 2. Can handle DIY projects with ease

-A barbershop requires a touch of fashion in their design.
+A barbershop requires a touch of fashion in its design.
 The worker with such a skill can make great table mats for the wooden furniture to your amazement.

 You might even involve him in extending the skillset to handle your home DIY projects.
 Did you know that this alone is an attraction to customers?